 The Chevrolet Nova was initially known as a compact economy car.
 But thanks to its light weight and impressive performance (when spec’d with a V8), the Nova soon became notorious in the hot-rodding community.
 Today, the Chevy II/Nova has become an icon in the tuning fraternity thanks to an abundance of aftermarket parts and a wealth of knowledge.
 It seems the sky is the limit for some of these impressive builds, and the car featured here is no exception.
 This 1969 Chevrolet Nova features an impressive spec list that includes a bored-out V8 engine with high-compression pistons, a swapped manual transmission, and a rather eye-catching exterior, complete with unique graphics.

 The star of the show is found under the hood.
 This 1969 Chevrolet Nova features a 454ci V8 bored out to a capacity of 461ci.
-The built engine, as reported by the owner, features high-compression 12:1 pistons, while power is sent to the rear wheels via a 1969 model year four-speed manual transmission.
+The built engine with 200 miles on it, as reported by the owner, features high-compression 12:1 pistons, while power is sent to the rear wheels via a 1969 model year four-speed manual transmission.
 The Nova also features four-link rear suspension, with a Ford nine-inch rear end.

 1969 Chevrolet Nova Pro Street